-Being diagnosed with sight loss, or being told you have an eye condition that could impact your vision, can be an anxious and frightening time.
+Being diagnosed with sight loss or told you have an eye condition that could have an impact your vision can be an anxious and frightening time.
 Sight Life is here to give you the advice and support that you need so you can still enjoy a rich and fulfilling life.

 In the UK, there are almost two million people living with sight loss; around 360,000 of those are registered as blind or partially sighted.
 It can be difficult to come to terms with being told you have a visual impairment that is not treatable.
 Some people go through a process similar to bereavement; they experience a range of emotions including shock, anger, and denial, before eventually coming to accept their condition.

 If you have been recently diagnosed with sight loss (as sight-impaired, severely sight-impaired, partially sighted or blind), we are here for you.
 We will listen to you, and offer you information, advice and support tailored to your particular needs.
 From practical advice like staying in work and managing your money to staying fit, active and part of the community.
 We can also refer you to other organisations which can help you to stay safe in your own home and travel safely.
 RNIB provides an easy to read guide to coping with sight loss which you may find helpful.
 For information on sources of emotional support, click here.